Orin-Labs/www/public/memo.md

 Luckily, this is the sci-fi idea that education-minded engineers have been dreaming to build.

+The $3M will give me the runway to hire the people needed to build the right product, support a phase of early user experimentation, and test initial marketing channels.

 The first company to build this is going to win a $100B market.

-Interested in being a part of it?
-I’d love to hear from you.
+If you're interested in being a part of it, I'd love to hear from you.

 <img src="/signature.png" style="max-width: 150px;" />